-- Companies with little or no tax liability that cannot typically benefit from tax credits-like REITs-have the option to "transfer" certain IRA credits to another taxpaying entity that can use them. - REITs, etc., can transfer the full or partial amount of a credit. - o Transferability allowed for credits under Sections 30C, 45Y, 48, and 48E. - o Transferability is not allowed for the Section 45L credit. - Transferability of 179D (called an "allocation") is only allowed by government, tribal, and non-profit building owners.
-They can allocate the deduction to architects and designers responsible for the building project.
-179D transfer is not allowed by private sector, for-profit building owners. - The recipient of the credit (the "transferee taxpayer") must pay for the credit "in cash." - Joint Committee on Taxation report (JCX-5-23) at p.
-98): Transferee taxpayer bears "recapture risk." - That is, the buyer of tax credits is responsible to payback any credit amounts if the property ceases to be used to generate solar, wind, used for storage, EV charging, etc. - To create a robust market for IRA credits, transferee buyers will likely require contractual indemnities and other protections from building owner taxpayers upon the sale of credits. - The "transferee taxpayer" must be unrelated to the company making the transfer. - Transferred credit amounts are not "income" to the company making the transfer. - Transferred credit amounts are not deductible by the "transferee taxpayer." - REITs can transfer the full amount of the credit.
+- Transferability is not allowed for the Section 179D deduction (except state/local governments, tribes, and non-profit organizations can transfer 179D deduction amounts to architects and designers responsible for the building project). - Transferability is not allowed to for the Section 45L credit.
+The recipient of the credit (the "transferee taxpayer") must pay for the credit "in cash." - The "transferee taxpayer" must be unrelated to the company making the transfer. - Transferred credit amounts are not "income" to the company making the transfer. - Transferred credit amounts are not deductible by the "transferee taxpayer." - REITs can transfer the full amount of the credit.